-To optimize the amount of information displayed for each of the switch ports without overwhelming you with LEDs, the Switch 2800 Series devices use a single LED for each port.
-The operation of this LED is controlled by the LED Mode select button, and the current setting is indicated by the LED Mode indicator LEDs near the button.
+To optimize the amount of information displayed for each of the switch ports without overwhelming you with LEDs, the Series 2810 Switch devices use two LEDs for each port.
+The operation of these LEDs is controlled by the LED Mode select button, and the current setting is indicated by the LED Mode indicator LEDs near the button.
 Press the button to step from one view mode to the next.

-- If the Link (LnK) indicator LED is lit, each port LED displays link information for the associated port.
-If the port LED is in Link mode and it is blinking, the port has failed its. - If the port LED is in Link mode and it is blinking, the port has failed its self test.
-The Fault and Test LEDs will be blinking simultaneously. - If the Activity (Act) indicator LED is lit, each port LED displays activity information for the associated port-it flickers as network traffic is received and transmitted through the port. - If the Full Duplex (FDx) indicator LED is lit, the port LEDs light for those ports that are operating in full duplex. - If the Speed (Spd) indicator LED is lit, the port LEDs behave as follows to indicate the connection speed for the port: - Off = 10 Mbps - Flashing = 100 Mbps (the flashing behavior is a repeated on/off cycle once every 0.5 sec.) - On = 1000 Mbps
+- Each port has a Link LED.
+If it is lit, the port has a link.
+If the Link LED is blinking, the port has failed its self test.
+The Fault and Test LEDs will be blinking simultaneously. - If the Activity (Act) indicator LED is lit, each port LED displays activity information for the associated port-it flickers as network traffic is received and transmitted through the port. - If the Full Duplex (FDx) indicator LED is lit, the port LEDs light for those ports that are operating in full duplex. - If the Speed (Spd) indicator LED is lit, the port LEDs behave as follows to indicate the connection speed for the port: - Off = 10 Mbps - Blinking = 100 Mbps (the flashing behavior is a repeated on/off cycle once every 0.5 sec.) - On = 1000 Mbps